100mslive/100ms-docs/common/breakout-rooms.md

 3. During the stream, you want the guests to break out into smaller rooms
 4. Discuss among themselves, with or without watching the main room stream

-## Enable breakout room using roles
+## Understand roles to enable breakout room

 You can implement breakout rooms using [roles](https://www.100ms.live/docs/javascript/v2/foundation/templates-and-roles) in 100ms.
 A role is a collection of permissions that allows you to perform a particular set of operations while being part of the room.
 You can create a role using the [100ms Dashboard](https://dashboard.100ms.live/templates/) or [server API](/server-side/v2/policy/create-update-role).

-### Outline

 Now, let's decide on the Architecture of Breakout Rooms, which will help create several breakout roles and set permissions accordingly.

-- **Publish Strategy**: This determines the tracks (Audio/Video/Screen-share) and their quality that a role can publish.
+- **Publish Strategy**: This determines the tracks (audio/video/screen-share) and their quality that a role can publish.
   - For example:
-    - *Host* - This role can publish Audio and Video and also do screen-share.
+    - *Host* - This role can publish audio and video and also share screen.
     - Video Quality at 720p.
     - Video aspect ratio is 16:9 and screen share quality is 1080p